jbbenavidesr/Gaussino/docs/examples/dd4hep_standalone.md

-# Adding a new sub-detector with DD4hep standalone
+# Working with DD4hep in Gaussino standalone

 ```{eval-rst}
 .. attention::